Open for comment

-The City of Sydney supports and encourages car sharing because it helps reduce congestion and eases parking pressure.
-A single car share vehicle can replace up to 12 private vehicles that would otherwise compete for local parking spaces!
+Car sharing is a convenient, affordable and sustainable transport option for City residents and businesses.
+The City of Sydney supports car sharing because it enables more sustainable travel habits, and helps keep our businesses and residents connected.
+It is also an efficient use of parking space – a single car share vehicle can replace up to 12 private vehicles that would otherwise compete for local parking.

 Car share users are charged by time and distance, at a rate set by each operator.
 Costs associated with fuel, vehicle maintenance and insurance are usually included in the operator's hire fees.
 Hourly costs usually range between $6 to $13, plus costs per kilometre.

 Use the map below to find a share car near you.